myduino/Hibiscus-Sense-Arduino/Exercise_13_IoT_FavoriotHTTPS/README.md

 **Note**: You might want to add other widget, but on FREE ACCOUNT plan, only 2 widget are allowed.

-You can subscribe to BEGINNER PLAN plan, then you can add extra widget to visualize other data parameter.
+You can upgrade to [BEGINNER PLAN](https://platform.favoriot.com/iot/subscriptions) plan, then you can add extra widget to visualize other data parameter.

 ## Creating Rules for Data Alert & Notification